-If you don't see the answer to your issue here, please check my new FAQ page where you'll find more answers to other Kindle Fire problems.
+If you don't see the answer to your issue here, please check my FAQ page where you'll find more answers to other common Kindle Fire problems.

 Be sure to subscribe to my Kindle Fire Alerts so you don't miss out on new fixes to common problems!
 Also, see my FAQ full of questions and answers as well as the comments (at the bottom of each page of this site) where I answer additional questions!

 Here is where I list all the Kindle Fire problems I've typed up solutions to (thus far).
-More are continually being added!
+More will continually be added!

 To start, let's tackle the issue I get asked the most, or the one that I consider to be the Biggest Kindle Fire Problem!
 And it has to do with the web browser.

 This big issue is actually quite small- a stupid little setting that Amazon decided to set as the default on all their Kindle Fire tablets.
 So it's easy to fix.

 Even if you're not experiencing this issue, it's good to check out this solution to see if you'd like to change this default setting on your tablet.

 An unfortunate side effect of Amazon's tablets not coming with an instruction manual is that there's no way to know how to do a Kindle Fire reset unless you figure it out on your own or learn how from someone else.

 So I'm here to tell you how so you can reset your Kindle Fire if it's stuck, won't boot, or won't charge.

 It's easy to do, so if you don't know how please don't skip the fix to these common Kindle Fire problems, 'cause even if you don't need it now you'll definitely need it later.